dylan-security-journey/nist-800-171-assessment-simulation/02_SecureTech_SSP_Template.md

 ## 3.2 Awareness and Training (AT)

 - **AT-1: Security Awareness Training Policy**
-  All employees receive once every ten years cybersecurity awareness training.
+  All employees receive once every ten years cybersecurity awareness training, although the policy states training should occur annually.

 - **AT-2: Role-Based Training**
-  System administrators and developers don't have specialized training on secure system configuration and coding practices.
+  System administrators and developers don't have specialized training on secure system configuration and coding practices, despite being listed as a requirement in the internal training policy.

 ---

 ## 3.3 Audit and Accountability (AU)

 - **AU-1: Audit Policy and Procedures**
-  Audit policies are documented and reviewed quarterly.
+  Audit policies are documented and reviewed quarterly, but recent audits revealed that some systems were not included in the review scope.

 - **AU-2: Event Logging**
   Security events are logged using Splunk Cloud and retained for 12 months.
+However, logs from mobile devices are not consistently captured.

 - **AU-3: Content of Audit Records**
   Logs include timestamps, user IDs, event types, and source IP addresses.